eokemmiri/cta-project-server/README.md

 2. Open preferred terminal and switch into unzipped project folder.
 3. Build Docker image using build command.
 4. Run Docker image using run command.
+5. For MAC users run these commands:
+      6. chmod 755 *.bash
+      ./docker-build.bash
+      ./docker-run.bash
+7. For Windows users run these commands:
+      8. ./docker-build.bat
+         ./docker-run.bat
-5. This will start the server and provide the associated link for the web application.
+9. This will start the server and provide the associated link for the web application.
-6. Follow the Link to interact with client side of the application.
+10. Follow the Link to interact with client side of the application.
-7. Each tab holds the associated non-trivial functions, click through each function to learn useful information about the 201 CTA bus route!
+11. Each tab holds the associated non-trivial functions, click through each function to learn useful information about the 201 CTA bus route!

 **To run web server (without client side):**